victorjunnanpan/pansyntaxlab/content/authors/Xiangyu Li/_index.md

     - course: MA in Linguistics
       institution: The Chinese University of Hong Kong
       year: 2021
-    - course: BA in Logic, Department of Phylosophy
+    - course: BA in Logic, Department of Philosophy
       institution: Sun Yat-Sen University （中山大學）
       year: 2020